Catalan separatists eye election boost to defy Spain over independence

 Both have said that such a result would allow them to unilaterally declare independence within 18 months.

-The Spanish centre-right government of Prime Minister Mariano Rajoy, which has opposed any attempt to hold a referendum on secession, has called the breakaway plan "a nonsense" and vowed to block it in court.
-[ID:n:L5N11U40Y]
+The Spanish center-right government of Prime Minister Mariano Rajoy, which has opposed any attempt to hold a referendum on secession, has called the breakaway plan "a nonsense" and vowed to block it in court.

 While a breakaway by the wealthy northeastern autonomous region is still very much seen as a theoretical question, even in Catalonia, analysts say the election result will bear long-lasting consequences at local and countrywide level.